mchav/dataframe/docs/haskell_for_data_analysis.md

         ‘D.fromNamedColumns’ (imported from DataFrame)
 ```

 This is a subtle error.
 The above example is missing an extra `n` in `Unnamed`.
 What the error means is: given everything I have access to (the so-called "scope") there is nothing by the name of `D.fromUnamedColumns`.
-Haskell the suggests some names that look close to the name you typed.
+Haskell then suggests some names that look close to the name you typed.
 This is the easiest kind of error to read.

 ##### Forgetting `D.fromList`
 `[1,2,3]` is a regular Haskell list.
-Out function `D.fromList` takes the list and converts it to a dataframe column.
+Our function `D.fromList` takes the list and converts it to a dataframe column.
 Forgetting to add the `fromList` results in a type error:

 ```haskell
 ghci> let df = D.fromUnnamedColumns [["Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"], D.fromList [24, 20, 22, 23, 25, 26, 26], D.fromList [14, 13, 13, 13, 14, 15, 15]]